rayen-creator/hotel_management/README.md

  ### 📜 Project Main features
-Our backend is powered by 7 microservices, all of which happen to be written in java using Spring Boot and Bestjs.
+Our backend is powered by 7 microservices, all of which happen to be written in java using Spring Boot and nestjs.
 <br>

  * **Customer Review Service** :allows customers to leave reviews and ratings for the hotel .